giuliomoro/pink-trombone/README.md

 All the methods and properties are `public` and I tend to use references where possible to stick with the original Javascript `.` notations.
 Final result is pretty crappy looking but it works.

-I keep everything in `trombone.cpp` because I could not be bothered factoring out the `class` declarations (and also because some methods are called multiple times per sample, so they benefit from inlining), though this makes the compile a bit slower than I'd wish for.
+I keep everything in `trombone.cpp` because I could not be bothered factoring out the `class` declarations (and also because some methods are called multiple times per sample, so they may benefit from compiler inlining), though this makes the compile a bit slower than I'd wish for.

 The Cortex-A8 on Bela does not really like `double` operations, so I also `typedef float sample_t` and casted all the relevant numeric constants to `(sample_t)`.
 This could have been done by using the `-fsingle-precision-constant` compiler options, but it is only supported by `gcc`, while I used `clang` because it gives better performance.

+## The non-C++ files

+There are some .js files there, mostly taken from the original source code, with a light node wrapper around, which allowed me to run the program via `node`.
+It was an early prototype phase, where I though I could perhaps run this in `node`, with some audio backend.
+Luckily I quickly abandoned that and went down the C++ route.

 ## Use